ericsonga/APCSAReview/_sources/Unit7-ArrayList/ListParsonsPractice.rst

 .. parsonsprob:: ch8ex10muc
    :adaptive:

-   The following program segment should be method that removes a specific Integer (specified in parameter) whenever it occurs in a given ArrayList of Integers (the parameter).
+   The following method should remove a specific Integer (specified in parameter) whenever it occurs in a given ArrayList of Integers (the parameter).
 But, the blocks have been mixed up and include <b>three extra blocks</b> that are not needed in a correct solution.
 Drag the needed code from the left to the right and put them in order with the correct indention so that the code would work correctly.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public static void removeElement(ArrayList<Integer> nums,
                                     int toRemove) {